smistx/blog/blog/20250916_htb_sherlock_unit42.md

 **Answer:** `56`

 Event ID 11 in Sysmon corresponds to "FileCreate" events.
-By filtering our `output.jsonl` file for entries where the `EventID` is 11, we can count the total number of files created during the logged timeframe.
+Just filtered the `output.jsonl` file for entries where `EventID` is 11 and counted them up.

 ### T2: What is the malicious process that infected the victim's system?

 **Answer:** `C:\Users\CyberJunkie\Downloads\Preventivo24.02.14.exe.exe`

 Sysmon Event ID 1 logs process creation.
-By searching through these events, we identified a suspicious executable.
+Scanning through these events, I found this suspicious executable:

 ```json
 {